 Growing Too Mainstream

 As an open event, Comic-Con attracts more than your classic Sheldon Coopers.
 Prior to the pandemic, crowds in San Diego and New York soared past 100,000.
 (In New York, attendance in 2018 hit 250,000).
 Comic books, fantasy and sci-fi novels, and the “geeks” or “nerds” who were once teased for reading them are now all considered popular.
-While this embrace of the fringe is positive, it has negatively impacted Comic-Con itself.
+While this embrace of the fringe is positive, some think that it has negatively impacted Comic-Con itself.
 The event is getting increasingly mainstream and watered down, which disappoints die-hard comic book fans.

-More Hollywood and TV stars are coming to promote their big movies and shows, in turn attracting crowds addicted to celebrity rather than comic books.
+More Hollywood and TV stars are coming to promote their big movies and shows (even virtually), in turn attracting crowds addicted to celebrity rather than comic books.
 For example, in Comic-Con 2018, controversy surrounding Johnny Depp and ex-wife Amber Heard’s simultaneous panel appearances garnered more attention than, say, the work of the talented group of comic book creators under age 15.
-Conventions are now more of a media blitz for movie studios and television producers to market their latest superhero movies and fantasy shows rather than a genuine celebration of the art form (although, HBO and Marvel did choose to sit out the 2018 San Diego convention, and this year’s also has a modest studio attendance).
+Conventions are now more of a media blitz for movie studios and television producers to market their latest superhero movies and fantasy shows rather than a genuine celebration of the art form (although, HBO and Marvel did choose to sit out the 2018 San Diego convention, and 2019 also had a modest studio attendance).

 Too Close for Comfort